profunktor/redis4cats/site/docs/quickstart.md

 ```

 This is the simplest way to get up and running with a single-node Redis connection.
 To learn more about commands, clustering, pipelining and transactions, please have a look at the extensive documentation.

+You can continue reading about the different ways of acquiring a client and a connection [here](./effects/).